yurisuika/Raised/README.md

 **Raised** is a Fabric/Forge mod for Minecraft that fixes the hotbar!
 Perhaps if you've not used many resource packs you may not have noticed, but the hotbar has been broken for a long time in Java Edition.
 Not only is the selector texture cut off, but the entire HUD was actually designed for being a couple pixels up off of the bottom of the screen like in Bedrock Edition.
 Restore how it was meant to be and raise it up!

+Raised now features some basic adjustability!
+Use `-` and `=` to move the respective elements up or down!

 #### Compiling

 To build from source you will need have JDK 17 to compile and, optionally, Git to clone the repository.
 Otherwise, download the archive and just run `./gradlew build` from the root project folder.